-During our investigations comparing the proposed measures, we found an unusually large fraction of nonanonymous authors having scores relatively close to zero.
+During our investigations comparing the proposed measures, we found an unusually large fraction of non-anonymous authors having scores relatively close to zero.
 This suggested that many users had made a relatively small number of revisions, and that the absolute text and edit contributions of the revisions tended to be small, or that the quality tended towards zero.
-In Figure 4, we have plotted the number of edits made by all authors.
-We notice that 362,461 authors made only one edit, over 46% of the total 777,223 authors we tracked.
-In Figure 5 we show the edit quality measure for these authors.
+This is consistent with the power law distribution for edits per author (Lotka's law) detected by [21]; we confirmed the distribution for our data and observed that 362,461 authors made only one edit: over 46% of the total 777,223 authors we tracked.
+In Figure 4 we show the edit quality measure for these authors.
 In contrast to the edit quality distribution over all authors from Figure 1, we notice that the edit quality for these authors are almost evenly distributed across the entire quality range (except for the two extreme values).